-Ukraine, Poland, the Czech Republic and other Eastern European countries are all rapidly growing IT outsourcing destinations with moderate development rates of $25–$50 and high-level tech expertise.
+Poland, the Czech Republic, and Ukraine are the rapidly growing IT outsourcing destinations with moderate development rates of $25–$50 and high-level tech expertise.
 Read the Offshore Developer Rates Guide to pick the best IT outsourcing country in 2020.

 In 2020, we'll see more chatbots that will assist in making purchases alongside human support.
 Meanwhile, Robotic Process Automation solutions will help reduce bottlenecks in internal business operations.

 AI-powered networks will be used to increase customer service quality.
 Ideally, the AI will assist the e-commerce platforms by analyzing clients' behavior and purchase habits.
 As a result, online shops will be able to offer a personalized customer journey based on the previous interactions a client has had with the platform.